Updated October 17, 2023

 See more information on Lyonel Feininger and view a gallery of his paintings.

-More expensive: check out the prices and photos on their websites.
+More expensive: check out prices and availability below.

 The hotels mentioned above are also good choices for a meal.
 In addition, the following restaurants are tasty spots:

-For how to get to here, see Travel to the Harz.
+For tips on how to get to Quedlinburg, or other towns in the Harz, see travel to the Harz.